jintonic/mingle/README.md

 ### Navigating Development Milestones

 New to [Git][]?
-You can explore every stage of this project directly on the GitHub website using the Branch and Tag selectors at the top of the file list.
+You can explore every stage of this project directly on the GitHub website using the branch and tag selectors at the top of the file list.
 However, to run the code locally, please use the terminal commands below.

 Tags allow you to inspect the code at specific points in its evolution without changing your files: